robotframework/robotframework-RFCP-syllabus/basics.md

 #### How to install

 All external libraries should have clear installation and usage documentation.
-Some of them may also require some other dependencies to function, and these need to be installed separately.
+Some may also require some other dependencies to function and these need to be installed separately.
 [[User Guide: External libraries][UG External libraries]]

 ### Understanding Libdoc HTML outputs